coderofsalvation/coderofsalvation.github.io/tech/the-ultimate-dataformat-for-bash-is-tabular-data-but-how-to-use-it.md

-The ultimate dataformat for Bash: tab,space, and comma seperated?
+The ultimate dataformat for Bash: tab,space, and comma separated?
 But how?
 ==========================================================================

 ### Problem ###